Studio Pro: Versions 6 & 7 (2022–2026)

-Time-based release model (2024–Present)
+Version 8: Fender Studio Pro (2026–present)

-Alongside the first announcement of Studio One version 7, PreSonus also announced multiple changes to the software's release model, which were made as a "direct result of user feedback."
+Alongside the first announcement of Studio One version 7 in September 2024, PreSonus also announced multiple changes to the software's release model, which were made as a "direct result of user feedback."
 They stated that, "to deliver more major new features, faster, as soon as they’re ready," they would be moving to "a faster feature release cycle with multiple major new feature releases each year."
-Because of this change, Studio One 7 was confirmed to be the final numbered release, with future versions using time-based naming conventions.
+Because of this change, Studio One 7 was stated to be the final numbered release, with future versions using time-based naming conventions.

 To support the change in release schedule, it was announced that each perpetual license of Studio One Pro would "include one full year of new feature releases from the time of registration," so that users can "upgrade [their] licence on [their] schedule ... without worrying about the timing of major releases."

+On January 13, 2026, it was announced that the latest version of the software was being released under the new name of Fender Studio Pro; however, despite the previous confirmation, it retained the numbered release model, releasing as version 8 of the application.
+Acknowledging that the change to a more guitar-focused name might be alienating for some established Studio One users, Max Gutnik, Fender’s CPO, said that "There will definitely be some hot takes on the name.
+We're sure about that, but we understand it.
+You know, PreSonus is a really loved brand, and we love it too."

+With the release coinciding with new Fender hardware and an update to its Fender Studio mobile app, allowing real-time Wi-Fi integration with Studio Pro, the company described the products as a "connected music ecosystem."
+Alongside an uplifted user interface, version 8 introduced audio-to-MIDI transformation capabilities, new Fender-branded amp and effects pedal plug-ins, and a 'Chord Assistant' tool, to recommend chord progressions.

 Features

 Standard DAW features

-In addition to its other functionality, Studio One includes fundamental features which are common across most digital audio workstation software, such as the functionality found in multi-track recorders and audio mixing consoles, plus additional functions not possible with analog recording (such as undoing previous actions, editing without loss of information, use of virtual instruments, etc.).
+In addition to its other functionality, Studio Pro includes fundamental features which are common across most digital audio workstation software, such as the functionality found in multi-track recorders and audio mixing consoles, plus additional functions not possible with analog recording (such as undoing previous actions, editing without loss of information, use of virtual instruments, etc.).

-Studio One has no fixed limits on the number of inputs/outputs, tracks, and buses available to users.
+Studio Pro has no fixed limits on the number of inputs/outputs, tracks, and buses available to users.
 Its audio engine supports 64-bit audio resolution with sample rates up to 768 kHz.